 If you have a query or a problem with any aspect of how The Open University applies this policy, you are encouraged to contact us promptly so that we can try to put things right.
-We may not always be able to meet your expectations and hope that you will understand why that is the case.
 If you feel that The Open University has not responded appropriately to your policy query or concern, you can raise a formal complaint or appeal using the Student Complaints and Appeals Procedure.